Preparing to be a Work-from-Home Student

 - Find ways to stay connected with friends and classmates.
 If you always eat meals with the same group when you’re on grounds, try having a regular group call while you eat so that you can catch up and support each other.
 Designating a time for these chats will also help to keep you focused during your scheduled work hours.
 Lean on your friends for social support, but also work to keep each other accountable to your goals and priorities.

-- Check with your faculty about whether they encourage similar online interactions for class study groups.
+- Check with your instructors about whether they encourage similar online interactions for class study groups.
 They may be open to ideas about how to engage students in their coursework and support their success during this time.

 - While it may take some time—especially at first—for offices to be able to return every email or find out the answer to every question, we still encourage you to reach out and ask for help when you need it.